 Clipping or grinding your dog’s nails regularly is the only way to ensure they don’t get to an overgrown state.

+Need expert tips on how to make the experience better for you and your pooch?
 We’ve written a complete guide on how to cut your dog’s nails for your reference.

 Final Thoughts: Be Observant To Prevent Long Dog Nails

 There isn’t a clear answer when it comes to how long your dog’s nails should be.
 To know if your dog’s nails are getting too long, you need to keep your ears and eyes open to your dog’s behaviour.

 With this guide compiled alongside our panel of independent experts, you’ll be able to spot the signs before they get worse.